The World's Hardest Game: Gameplay

-Development
+Development and release

-The World's Hardest Game was created using Adobe Flash and published as a browser game on AddictingGames.com.
+The World's Hardest Game was created using Adobe Flash and published as a browser game on AddictingGames.com on 15 December 2007.
 An iOS port of the game was released by AddictingGames in 2009.
 It also spawned multiple sequel games.

-Critical reception and legacy
+Reception and legacy

 Holly Platt-Higgins wrote for Secret London that, despite the game "look[ing] easy", she failed to advance past its first level. iPhone in Canada similarly wrote in their review of the game's iOS port that its "simple" visual style made it appear easy, but that its levels were "very simple yet extremely difficult".
 They also gave it a score of four and a half out of five and praised it for "work[ing] perfectly on the iPhone".
 Hannah Marder wrote for BuzzFeed that, though the game's title "seems like clickbait", it was "actually crazy hard" following the game's introductory levels.
 The World's Hardest Game was nominated for the award for Most Addicting Game at Nickelodeon's AddictingGames Showdown in 2009.

 By 2018, The World's Hardest Game had been played more than 75 million times.
 MELs Eddie Kim described The World's Hardest Game in 2016 as an "appropriately titled", "deeply creative and deceivingly complex puzzle" that was developed during Adobe Flash's "heyday", during which developers could create and publish games with relatively few barriers.
 Cecilia D'Anastasio, writing for Wired, identified it as one of many "bawdy Flash games" that became "cultural currency" in the 2000s and wrote that children spent "hours and hours" playing it.
 In 2020, Ed Thorn of Rock Paper Shotgun compared the feeling of having beaten the game more than ten years prior to that of "[winning] gold at the Olympics".
 DJ Dave's 2024 song "World Hardest Game" was named after the game and inspired by its soundtrack.